mauriceccy/rice-crop-fba-model/README.md

 Codes to simulate growth under normal and stress conditions

 1. Install cobra version = 0.4.1, pandas version = 0.13.1 or 0.17.1, xlrd version = 0.9.0
+2. Cobrapy is provided with this repository (version 0.4.1) that might require manual setup.
+It is recommended to install through proper channel (see https://pypi.org/project/cobra/).
-2. Install other packages like scipy, matplotlib, libsbml, lxml etc. (see scobra documentation)
+3. Install other packages like scipy, matplotlib, libsbml, lxml etc. (see scobra documentation)
-3. Use the existing Scobra with this code (unzip, no installation required)
+4. Use the existing Scobra with this code (unzip, no installation required)